nih-cfde/2023-april-all-hands-meeting/docs/index.md

 ### Local Restaurants

-Breakfast, lunch, and snacks will be catered by the hotel.
+Breakfast, lunch, snacks, coffee and tea will be catered by the hotel.

+Dinner is on your own.
 Here are some nearby dinner options:

 #### Nicer Restaurants